JohanWinther/websocket_server/README.md

-# Deno WebSocket server
+# Deno WebSocket Server

-A WebSocket server library for handling multiple clients
+A WebSocket server library for [Deno](https://deno.land).

 **Note**: This WebSocket server is **not** an `EventEmitter` (i.e. it does not use events with callbacks like [websockets/ws](https://github.com/websockets/ws)).
-Instead, it specifies the [asyncIterator](asyncIterator) symbol and should be used in conjunction with a [`for await...of`](for-await-of), just like the [std/http](https://deno.land/std/http).
+Instead, it specifies the [asyncIterator][mdn:asyncIterator] symbol and should be used in conjunction with a [`for await...of`][mdn:for-await...of] loop, just like the [Deno http server][deno:std/http/server].
 The iterator yields `WebSocketServerEvent`s which contain both the `WebSocketEvent` and the corresponding `WebSocket` from which the event was received.

 ## Usage